 The following information provides an overview of the schedule for this year and includes any changes that may affect your child.

 The vaccines listed on this schedule are provided by the provincial public health program.

 Children at high risk may be eligible for additional vaccines.
 For more information consult your community health nurse in your local public health office.^ Top of Page

 It is important to protect yourself against disease while travelling because the safety provided by Canadian health care services may be far away.
 Recommendations for vaccination are dependent on the location you are visiting.
 The Public Health Agency of Canada provides a set of guidelines for travelers that can be found here .
 Travel vaccines are purchased and administered at the expense of the traveler.
-You can set-up a travel vaccination by contacting your family physician or your regional health authority’s local public health clinic.^ Top of Page
+You can set-up a travel vaccination by contacting your family physician or your local travel clinic.^ Top of Page

 Individuals who wish to receive a certified copy of their Newfoundland Labrador Immunization Record should contact the Regional Health Authority of current residence:

 |Eastern Regional Health Authority - St. John's||752-4894|